aantonelli94/PopFisher/README.md

-# PopFisher: a Fisher matrix for gravitational-wave population inference
+# \texttt{PopFisher}: a Fisher matrix for gravitational-wave population inference

 by Jonathan Gair, Andrea Antonelli, and Riccardo Barbieri.